 Using leaf litter as mulch has many benefits, but you can also simply compost the dead foliage.
+You can use the three-bin system, a composter or simply a pile of leaves.
+Rake the leaves into a pile in an area that will get wet on occasion.
+Leave the pile alone for about 2 years and it will become rich, crumbly compost ready to amend your flower beds.
 As in mulching, it’s best to cut them up to fine pieces for quicker composting.
-You can use the three-bin system, a composter or simply a pile of leaves.

 Keep the leaves moderately moist and turn the pile at least weekly.
 For a balanced compost, mix in some grass clippings to add nitrogen.
 The proper ratio of nitrogen to carbon is 25 to 30 carbon (leaves) to 1 part nitrogen (grass).

-Keeping the pile warm, moist and aerated will guarantee juicy soil in the future and the fine shreds break down quickly for fast compost that will benefit the whole garden.
+Keeping the pile warm, moist and aerated will guarantee juicy soil in the future and that the fine shreds will break down quickly for fast compost that will benefit the whole garden.

 I can’t think of anything better than leaf mulch if you have trees on your property.
 Free exercise and free organic mulch to nourish your garden year round!
 So don’t rake and bag those fall leaves, turn them into leaf mulch instead.
 Now that you know how to use leaf mulch in gardens, you can take advantage of the fantastic “green” benefits mulching with leaves provides.